-Simulated soil moisture within the GCMs is not easily separated into contributions from precipitation or PET, making it difficult to identify the extent to which soil moisture trends in the models are driven by changes in supply and/or demand.
+Simulated soil moisture within the GCMs is not easily separated into contributions from precipitation or PET, making it difficult to identify the extent to which soil moisture trends in the models are driven by changes in supply and/ or demand.
 Moreover, each GCM employs soil models that vary widely in their sophistication (e.g., soil depth, number of layers, etc), tunings, and parameterizations (e.g., soil texture, rooting depths, vegetation types, etc), complicating the meaningful comparison of soil moisture and drought responses across GCMs.
-To circumvent these issues, we use diagnostics from the GCMs to force an offline index of soil moisture balance, the Palmer Drought Severity Index (PDSI, Palmer, 1965).
-This flexible framework allows GCM output used in the PDSI calculation to be modified (e.g., detrended) as a means of isolating drought contributions from specific changes, such as trends in precipitation or net radiation.
-A common offline metric, such as PDSI, also provides a standard comparison of soil moisture balance, thus controlling for differences in soil models across the ensemble of CMIP5 GCMs.

-The PDSI itself is a normalized index of drought using a simplified soil moisture balance model calculated from inputs via precipitation and losses due to evapotranspiration.
-PDSI is locally normalized, with negative values indicating drier than normal conditions (droughts) and positive values indicating wetter than normal conditions (pluvials), relative to a baseline calibration period for a given location.
-PDSI has persistence on the order of 12-18 months (Guttman, 1998; Vicente-Serrano et al, 2010), integrating moisture gains and losses throughout the calendar year, and providing a useful metric to describe longer term trends and variability in hydroclimate.
+PDSI and SPEI provide a flexible framework that allows GCM output to be modified (e.g., detrended) as a means of isolating drought contributions from specific changes, such as trends in precipitation or net radiation.
+A common offline metric, such as PDSI or SPEI, also provides a standard comparison of soil moisture balance, thus controlling for differences in soil models across the ensemble of CMIP5 GCMs.
+The PDSI (Palmer 1965) is a normalized index of drought using a simplified soil moisture balance model calculated from inputs of precipitation and losses from evapotranspiration.
+PDSI is locally normalized, with negative values indicating drier than normal conditions (droughts) and positive values indicating wetter than normal conditions (pluvials), relative to a baseline calibration period